-Further one may not realize the ease with which one can acquire the knowledge of an Ideal Scene.
+Further one may not realize the case with which one can acquire the knowledge of an Ideal Scene.
 An out-point is simply an illogical departure from the Ideal Scene.
 By comparing the Existing Scene with the Ideal Scene one easily sees the out-points.

 To know the Ideal Scene one has only to work out the correct products for it.
 If these aren't getting out, then there is a departure.
 One can then find the out-points of the various types and then locate a WHY and in that way open the door to handling.
 And by handling one is simply trying to get the scene to get out its products.
-Unless one proceeds in this fashion (from product back to Establishment), one can't analyze much of anything.
-One merely comes up with errors.